 The best estimate provided by PI Magazine is that there are approximately 60,000 private investigators employed in the USA.

-What are the traits need to become a successful Private Investigator?
+What personality traits are needed to become a successful Private Investigator?

 The traits of a successful private investigator include patience, discipline, common sense, intuition, anticipation, focus, the ability to listen, to ability to always welcome constructive criticism, and to continuously seek to further your education in a variety of areas.

-Even though the State Police, Department of Public Safety, or the Secretary of State licenses most private investigators, a PI has no more police powers than the average citizen.
-In most states a PI license only permits the private investigator the privilege to loiter.
+Even though the State Police, Department of Public Safety, and the Secretary of State licenses host private investigators, a PI has no more police powers than the average citizen.
+In most states, a PI license only permits the private investigator the privilege to loiter.